 Perhaps we don’t even always trust the sources that are used in commercially available bottled water.
 (And, by the way, you are wise if you don't, because according to this article in Time magazine from September 2019, not all bottled water is created equal.
 There are some brands which - after testing - have been found to contain a variety of contaminants.)

-Among our staff are individuals who rely on city water which is not only chlorinated, but also fluoridated.
+Among our staff working on some of these home water filter reviews are individuals who rely on city water which is not only chlorinated, but also fluoridated.
 Others rely on a well that in some cases has traces of lead and other heavy metals (not to mention other contaminants).

 This brings us to the topic of home water filters, which is our primary focus in this website – with an emphasis on how they can not only benefit you and your family, but also how to choose the right one for your home.